JustFineNeuro/neuroglm/README.md

 Python code for doing tuning curves using all types of regression models.
-Right now, only supports Poisson, with any type of Patsy defined basis,
+Supports Poisson and Gaussian with natural hyperparameter tuning via two approaches: sthocastic variational inference or MCMC.
+Can you use any type of supplied tensor or regular basis function.
+Naturally implements wiggliness and null space coefficient constraints (a la L1)